 Although the Trust may receive principal payments, unscheduled recoveries of principal and Prepayment Penalties, if any, in connection with the liquidation of a Mortgage Loan or following conversion of a Ginnie Mae Construction Loan Certificate prior to the Ginnie Mae Certificate Payment Date, the Trust will not distribute any such amounts until the Distribution Date immediately following receipt of such amounts.
-The Holders of the Securities will not be entitled to receive any interest on such amounts.
+The Holders of the Securities will not be entitled to receive any interest on such amounts, and the related WACR will be reduced accordingly.